 Parish Charter for Eden

-The Parish Charter for Eden District is an agreement between Cumbria County Council, Eden District Council and many of the District's Parish Councils.
+The Parish Charter for Eden area is an agreement between the former Cumbria County Council, Eden District Council and many of the Parish Councils in the Eden area.
 The Charter, signed on 12 March 2008, sets out how the three levels of local government will work together in the future.

 Acceptance of office and register of financial and other interests

 The Declaration of Office form (Word Document: 835 Kb / 1 page) must be completed and signed by every Parish Councillor before, or at the next meeting, after his/her election.
 The form includes an undertaking to observe the Council's Code of Conduct in the performance of their duties.
 If they fail to do so, the office is void and a casual vacancy automatically arises.

 All Councillors abide by a Code of Conduct.
 The Code of Conduct sets out which interests have to be declared.
 The Code of Conduct is made under S30 of the Localism Act 2011.
 In order to comply with the Parish Council's Code of Conduct, a Member must register his/her own disclosable pecuniary interests, or other interests.
 A Member must:

 - state whether they have sensitive interests, together with those of their spouse or civil partner; or

 - someone with whom they live as if they were their spouse or civil partner,

 with our Monitoring Officer, within 28 days of his/her election or co-option, on the Register of Interests form (PDF: 128 Kb / 6 pages).

 Members must declare any offers of gifts and hospitality and declare any changes within 28 days.
 Read the Register of Financial and Other Interests - A Guide and Checklist for Parish Council Clerks (PDF: 161 Kb / 2 pages).